We become God’s peculiar treasure by obeying His voice and keeping His covenants, including those in the temple endowment and marriage.

 Elder Neil L. Andersen explains how the shift from home and visiting teaching to ministering helps us rethink the way we love and serve.

-Humanitarian aid is more than donating hygiene kits.
+Humanitarian aid is more than donating.
 Turning enemies into friends means looking for the "strangers" among us and providing relief.

 Elder Maynes warns us not to become selfish as we seek out our goals and dreams—our happiness will ultimately be found in the service of others.